Pro Taste

 1. Coconut Milk: More than 5,000 years ago, ancient cultures in Madagascar, Southeast Asia, and the Oceanic islands pioneered the production of coconut milk, which had blossomed into a culinary cornerstone across Southeast Asia and India by 1 BC.

 2. Soy Milk: The earliest mentions of soy milk date back to the first century, where it appeared on Chinese stone slabs.
 It became a popular drink in the form of a tofu broth, called doufujiang.
-In 1910, soy milk hit the emerging global markets, when the first soya-milk factory was opened in Paris, by Li Yu-Ying, a Chinese biologist and engineer.
+In 1910, soy milk hit the emerging global markets, when the first soy-milk factory was opened in Paris, by Li Yu-Ying, a Chinese biologist and engineer.

 3. Almond Milk: Almond milk’s history can be traced back to the Middle East in the thirteenth century, where it became popular as a creamy and nutritious alternative to cow’s milk during fasting periods.